 Reader Tip: A suggestion on getting the stuff into the containers: Spoon it in a Quart size zip lock and close.
 Then cut a small hole on the corner of the zip lock then squeeze the stuff into the containers.
 You can also use the zip locks as your tool to squeeze paint if you do not have a squeeze bottle.
 Just cut the hole in the corner very small.

 * Update: I had a few comments that this recipe was too thick for people.
 I wanted to try it again to see what was going wrong.
 I tried it again, and it worked for me.
 Here are the details.
 I used: Barbasol Thick and Rich shaving cream, all purpose flour and Elmer’s glue.
 The picture above is of when I tried it again.
 I did the test, so it wasn’t originally kids trying to squeeze the bottle.
 When my kids tried it a bit later, it was a little difficult for them to squeeze, something I didn’t experience the first time I tried.
 I’m wondering if weather plays a part in how this responds.
 I rectified this by adding water, 1 Tbsp total for me, and that made it very easy for my child to manipulate.
 However, the watered down one didn’t dry as firm if this is a keepsake.
 I hope this is helpful!
+As suggested above, by one of my readers, it’s probably good to add a bit of flour at a time until you have reached the desired consistency.

 I have shown you a close up of all the results so you can decide the consistency that works best for your project.
+Again, my favorite mixture was the pink mixture that I highlighted above.

 I laid out my Dollar Store table cloth and the kids set to work.